Absentee Ballots and Voting

 Your absentee ballot will come with a set of instructions as well as 2 envelopes: an affidavit envelope and a return envelope.
 Please carefully read and follow those instructions to complete your ballot.

 The Affidavit Envelope is then placed inside the Return Envelope.
-If you have any documents which need to be returned, such as voter registration material, please place those in the Return Envelope as well.
+If you have any documents which need to be returned, such as voter registration material, please place those in the Return Envelope as well (do not place them in the affidavit envelope with your ballot).
 Seal your Return Envelope and if mailing, affix postage.

 Returning Absentee Ballots

-Please do not return your absentee ballot by placing it in the green drop box next to the side entrance to City Hall.
+**Important** Please do not return your absentee ballot by placing it in the green drop box next to the side entrance to City Hall.
 Any ballots left in that box will not be counted.
-This warning appears on the drop box, as a reminder, and also on the directions enclosed with the absentee ballot.
+This warning appears on our dropbox as a reminder, and also on the directions enclosed with the absentee ballot.

-There is not a deadline for requesting absentee ballots, but it is important to understand that unless you obtain your ballot in-person, we have to mail your ballot to you.
+There is not a deadline for requesting absentee ballots, but it is important to understand that unless you obtain your ballot in-person, we must mail your ballot to you.
 Please try to plan enough time for the ballot to be mailed to you and for the ballot to be returned to us.
 If you plan to return by mail, you can use shipping companies like FedEx or UPS in addition to the U.S. Postal Service.
 If you obtain your absentee ballot in-person, you can complete it in our office and then hand it back to us.
+(Please remember to have your photo ID.)

-Day before Election Day: Absentee ballots will be accepted by mail, in-person by the voter, or by a family member (spouse, parent, child or sibling) through 5 p.m. that day at the City Clerk's office.
+Day before Election Day: Absentee ballots will be accepted by mail, in-person by the voter, or by a delivery agent through 5 p.m. that day at the City Clerk’s office.

-Election Day: Absentee ballots will be accepted by mail or family members (spouse, parent, child or sibling) until 5:00 p.m. on Election Day at the absentee voter's polling location or by 4:30 p.m. at the City Clerk's office.
-Absentee ballots returned in-person by the voter on Election Day cannot be accepted; you will be asked to go to your polling place and vote in person.
+Election Day: Absentee ballots will be accepted by mail or by a delivery agent until 5:00 p.m. on Election Day at the absentee voter’s polling location or at the City Clerk’s office.

 Overseas Citizens & Uniformed Service Members & Their Dependents

 If you are temporarily out-of-the-country or serving in the military or you are the dependent of someone who is in the military, you can obtain an absentee ballot using the Federal Post Card Application (FPCA).
 The FPCA application serves as both an absentee ballot request and a voter registration document.
-The application can be returned to our office by mail, fax (603-442-6148), or email: firstname.lastname@example.org.
+The application can be returned to our office by mail or email: firstname.lastname@example.org.

 If you receive your ballot by email or fax, you will also be sent a UOCAVA oath and directions for completing and returning your ballot.
 You must return your ballot by mail, even if you received it by fax or email.
 Please be sure to print "Absentee Ballot Enclosed" on your outer envelope.
 Shipping providers such as FedEx and UPS can be utilized.

 You will receive your ballot by mail along with instructions and 2 envelopes: UOCAVA Affidavit Envelope and Return Envelope.
 The ballot must be returned by mail by 5 p.m. on Election Day.
 Shipping providers such as FedEx and UPS can be utilized.
-For More Information, view the .
+For More Information, view the Federal Post Card Application (PDF).

 Track the Status of Your Ballot